capn-freako/capn-freako.github.io/_posts/2022-02-22-Getting-back-on-the-Agda-horse.md

 ...

 I recently reengaged w/ a wonderful band of hackworthy humans doing some very cool things in _Agda_.
-I needed to dust of my Agda coding skills and remember how to interact w/ its proof assistant and needed a focal point.
+I needed to dust off my Agda coding skills and remember how to interact w/ its proof assistant and needed a focal point.
 Just before leaving my last job, we'd been reading Conal Elliott's _The Simple Essence of Automatic Differentiation_.
 So, I decided that I'd try proving some of the isomorphisms Conal reveals in that paper, in Agda.